Feb 20, 2019

 Additional benefits include vocational rehabilitation when you cannot return to your normal job duties, as well as death benefits and funeral expenses for your family if you pass away from a workplace accident.

 Interested in filing a workers’ comp claim in Atlanta, GA?
-Request a free case evaluation with our experienced legal team at The Law Offices of Nathaniel F. Hansford, LLC today.
+Request a free case evaluation with our experienced legal team at Hansford McDaniel – Workers’ Compensation Attorneys today.